 Product Categories/FamilyImmunology

-specificalIntended Uses: This APIL ELISA kit is a 1.5 hour solid-phase ELISA designed for the quantitative determination of Mouse APIL.
+Product Description specificalIntended Uses: This APIL ELISA kit is a 1.5 hour solid-phase ELISA designed for the quantitative determination of Mouse APIL.
 This ELISA kit for research use only, not for therapeutic or diagnostic applications!

 Principle of the Assay: APIL ELISA kit applies the competitive enzyme immunoassay technique utilizing a monoclonal anti-APIL antibody and an APIL-HRP conjugate.
 The assay sample and buffer are incubated together with APIL-HRP conjugate in pre-coated plate for one hour.
 After the incubation period, the wells are decanted and washed five times.
 The wells are then incubated with a substrate for HRP enzyme.
 The product of the enzyme-substrate reaction forms a blue colored complex.
 Finally, a stop solution is added to stop the reaction, which will then turn the solution yellow.
 The intensity of color is measured spectrophotometrically at 450nm in a microplate reader.
 The intensity of the color is inversely proportional to the APIL concentration since APIL from samples and APIL-HRP conjugate compete for the anti-APIL antibody binding site.
 Since the number of sites is limited, as more sites are occupied by APIL from the sample, fewer sites are left to bind APIL-HRP conjugate.
 A standard curve is plotted relating the intensity of the color (O.D.) to the concentration of standards.
 The APIL concentration in each sample is interpolated from this standard curve.